 The Philippines Issues its First $270 Million Tokenized Bonds Targeting Institutional Investors

-The What does blockchain 3.0 represent?Philippines made history on Monday by conducting its inaugural sale of tokenized government bonds, signaling a potential widespread adoption of blockchain technology in the country's government debt market.
+The The value of luna coin in the next 5 yearsPhilippines made history on Monday by conducting its inaugural sale of tokenized government bonds, signaling a potential widespread adoption of blockchain technology in the country's government debt market.
 According to a statement, the Department of Finance sold 15 billion pesos (approximately $270 million) in debt that will mature in November 2024.
 These bonds were issued to institutional investors with an annual interest rate of 6.5%.

 The bonds were issued in the form of digital tokens and will be recorded in the Distributed Ledger Technology Registry, a blockchain-based registry under the Department of Finance.
 The agency will implement a dual registration structure, with the DLT Registry operating in parallel with the National Registry of Scripless Securities (NRoSS).